Leading Individuals: International Public Law

 • Representing a subsidiary of First Quantum Minerals Ltd in an ICSID arbitration against the Islamic Republic of Mauritania.

-• Successfully represented Sodexo Pass International SAS in an ICSID arbitration, followed by ICSID annulment proceedings, against Hungary.
+• Successfully represented Sodexo Pass International SAS in both an ICSID arbitration, and ICSID annulment proceedings, against Hungary.

 Squire Patton Boggs